noteflakes-music/lyp/README.md

 The following variables are defined:

+- `lyp-current-package-dir` - the absolute directory path for the current package
 - `lyp-input-filename` - the absolute path for the user's file being compiled
 - `lyp-input-dirname` - the absolute directory path for the user's file being compiled
 - `lyp-cwd` - the current working directory
-- `current-package-dir` - the absolute directory path for the current package

 In addition, lyp provides the `\pinclude` command for including files residing in the current package using relative paths.
 The `\pinclude` commands loads a given file only once: